rafelps/PiWiVOS/README.md

 ## Dependencies

-This version of the project (updated from the original one due to reproducibility matters) has been build using:
+This version of the project (updated from the original one for better reproducibility) has been build using:

 - [Python][python] 3.7
 - [PyTorch][pytorch] 1.8.1 + Torchvision 0.9.1